Cart abandonment is a key contributor to revenue loss for eCommerce businesses.

 Ensure that shoppers can identify with your email, and that it reminds them of why they visited your site in the first place, by personalizing it as much as possible.

-Personalization can include using pictures of products they have carted, complete with a description and links to make purchasing the item easy.
+Personalization can include using product images of items they put in their shopping cart, complete with a description and links to make purchasing the item easy.

 You may wish to include the whole cart of items that were abandoned or recommend alternative products in case the shopper couldn't find what they were looking for.